Last Updated on September 25, 2025

 Causes and Risks of Pulmonary Embolism

-Several factors increase the risk of developing a PE and understanding these can help answer the question of how long before a pulmonary embolism kills you:
+Several factors increase the risk of developing a PE and understanding these can help answer the question of how long does a blood clot in lung take to kill you:

 - Surgery and trauma: Operations, especially orthopedic, can affect blood vessels with findings of blood clots thus the need for the thrombogenic theory of aging.
 Consequently, trauma works similarly.